codetricity/virtual-controller/README.md

 ![calculation of quadrant 3](doc/quadrant_3.png)

+##Using Radian Angle to Control Beam

+Creating a beam is easier than a bullet.
+It is a line with the starting point at the center of the player and the end point 30 pixels out from the center.

+Once you have the angle, use sine and cosine to calculate the length of opposite and adjacent sides of the triangle.

+    def beam(angle, center):
+        """
+        :param angle: radians calculated from the virtual controller
+        :return: x,y coordinates of the end-point
+        Start with the center of the player.
+The end of the beam is 100 pixels away from the center.
+To make a bullet instead of beam, create a class for bullet and have the hypoteneuse be an attribute that increases in size.
+Remember to delete the bullet from the sprite group or list when it goes off the screen.
+        """
+        hypoteneuse = 30.0
+        adjacent = math.cos(angle) * hypoteneuse
+        x = adjacent + center[0]
+        opposite = math.sin(angle) * hypoteneuse
+        y = center[1] - opposite
+        beam_end = (x, y)
+        return beam_end

+##Shoot Bullets Instead of a Beam
+In the second example, I'm using almost the same code to move the player around the screen.

+If you want to shoot bullets, I'm using sprites.
+Don't be intimidated by sprites even though the code looks a bit funky.

+    class Bullet(pygame.sprite.Sprite):
+        def __init__(self, angle, p_pos):
+            YELLOW = (250, 223, 65)
+            RED = (200, 10, 10)
+            pygame.sprite.Sprite.__init__(self)
+            self.image = pygame.Surface((6,6))
+            pygame.draw.circle(self.image, YELLOW, (3, 3), 3)
+            pygame.draw.circle(self.image, RED, (3,3), 1)
+            self.rect = self.image.get_rect()
+            self.hypotenuse = 30.0
+            self.angle = angle
+            self.cent = p_pos

+        def update(self):
+            adjacent = math.cos(self.angle) * self.hypotenuse
+            x = adjacent + self.cent[0]
+            opposite = math.sin(self.angle) * self.hypotenuse
+            y = self.cent[1] - opposite
+            self.rect.center = (x, y)
+            self.hypotenuse += 5

 [Additional examples are available](https://github.com/codetricity/pychildren-demos)

 The most likely scenario is to start with [Swarm](https://github.com/codetricity/pychildren-demos/tree/master/Swarm) and build from there.

 My son is planning to try something with the [Android accelerometer](http://pychildren.blogspot.com/2014/10/using-android-accelerometer-with-pygame.html).